Craig Breedlove: Land vehicle speed records

 In response, Breedlove built an FIA-legal four-wheeler, Sonic I, powered by a 15000 lbf J79 turbojet.
 November 2, 1965, Breedlove entered the FIA record book with a two-run average of 555.483 mph.
 This lasted even less time than before, for Green Monster came back five days later at 576.553 mph.
 On November 15, Breedlove responded with a 600.601 mph record (after turning in an amazing 608.201 mph return pass), which held until 1970.
 (It would be broken by Gary Gabelich's Blue Flame, which reached 630.388 mph.)
 To take the record back, Breedlove planned a supersonic rocket car, "complete with ejector seat."
 Also in 1965, Breedlove's wife, Lee Breedlove, took the seat in Sonic 1, making four passes and achieving 308.506 mph, making her the fastest woman alive, and making them the fastest couple, which they remain.
-According to author Rachel Kushner, Craig had talked Lee into taking the car out for a record attempt in order to monopolize the salt flats for the day and block one of his competitors from making a record attempt.
+According to the author Rachel Kushner, Craig had talked Lee into taking the car out for a record attempt to monopolize the salt flats for the day and block one of his competitors from making a record attempt.

 During 1968, Lynn Garrison, President of Craig Breedlove & Associates, started to package a deal that saw Utah's Governor, Calvin Rampton, provide a hangar facility for the construction of a supersonic car.
 Bill Lear, of Learjet fame, was to provide support, along with his friend Art Linkletter.
 Playboy magazine hoped to have the car painted black, with a white bunny on the rudder.
 TRW was supplying a lunar lander rocket motor.
-A change in public interest saw the concept shelved for a period of time.
+A change in public interest saw the concept shelved for some time.
 They also negotiated for the use of the late Donald Campbell's wheel-driven Bluebird CN7 record-breaker.